-(Mark 0 One) ý QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF EXCHANGE ACT OF 1934 F THE SECURITIES For the quarterly period ended March 31, 2018 C DR .
-TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) O EXCHANGE ACT OF 1934 F THE SECURITIES For the transition period from to Commission file number 001-36728 ADMA BIOL OGICS, INC. (Exact Name of Registrant as Specified in Its Charter) $\frac{Delaware}{\text{(State or Other Jurisdiction of Incorporation or Organization)}}$ 56-2590442 (I.R.S.
-Employer Identification No.) 465 State Route 17, Ramsey, New Jersey (Address of Principal Executive Offices) 07446 (Zip Code) ··-· 78-5552 Imber, Including Area Code) (Former Name, Former Address and Forme er Fiscal Year, if Changed Since Last Report) ts required to be filed by Section 13 or 15(d) of the Securities Exchange Act of strant was required to file such reports), and (2) has been subject to such filing nically and posted on its corporate Web site, if any, every Interactive Data Fil (§232.405 of this chapter) during the preceding 12 months (or for such shorte $\Box$ iler, an accelerated filer, a non-accelerated filer, a smaller reporting company o er," "accelerated filer," "smaller reporting company" and "emerging growth Large accelerated filer Accelerated filer □ Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company $\circ$ Emerging growth company $\circ$ new or If an emerging growth company, indicate by check mark if the registratevised financial accounting standards provided pursuant to Section 13( ant has elected not to use the extended transition period for complying with an (a) of the Exchange Act. $\square$ Indicate by check mark whether the registrant is a shell company (as o defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ý As of May 14, 2018, there were 36,726,084 shares of the issuer's com nmon stock outstanding.
+(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2018 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES П EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-36728 ADMA BIOLOGICS, INC. (Exact Name of Registrant as Specified in Its Charter) 56-2590442 Delaware (State or Other Jurisdiction of Incorporation or Organization) (I.R.S.
+Employer Identification No.) Organization) 465 State Route 17, Ramsey, New Jersey 07446 (Address of Principal Executive Offices) (Zip Code) (201) 478-5552 (Registrant's Telephone Number, Including Area Code) (Former Name, Former Address and Former Fiscal Year, if Changed Since Last Report) Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes ý No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes ý No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer \Box Accelerated filer \Box Non-accelerated filer ý Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes \square No \circ As of November 5, 2018, there were 46,351,243 shares of the issuer's common stock outstanding.